TrustlyInc/trustly-react-native-example/README.md

 };
 ```

-After that, when an OAuth bank is selected in the Trustly Lightbox, a message will be triggered and must be captured by the `onMessage` attribute of the WebView, as in the example below (and in the `App.tsx` file):
+With the `integrationContext` parameter set appropriately, when an OAuth bank is selected in the Trustly Lightbox, a message will be triggered and must be captured by the `onMessage` attribute of the WebView, as shown in the example below and in the `App.tsx` file:

 ```js
 <WebView